ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 ### PL Delegate and Preload nodes will be shutting down

-Given the new browser-friendly p2p transports discussed above, we’ll shut down the complicated “song-and-dance” with the legacy Delegate/Preload nodes and the Kubo RPC API described in [js-ipfs in a Browser context](https://www.notion.so/js-ipfs-in-a-Browser-context-458d768a915841a9b8fff0d91e162e13).
+Given the new browser-friendly p2p transports discussed above, we’ll shut down the complicated “song-and-dance” with the legacy delegate/preload nodes and the Kubo RPC API described in [js-ipfs in a Browser context](#js-ipfs-in-a-Browser-context).
 This yields a simpler setup for one’s application and removes centralized infrastructure.

 For delegated routing, one can configure [Reframe](https://blog.ipfs.tech/2022-09-02-introducing-reframe/) endpoints.
 When it comes to providing content from a browser node, it will be up to developers to account for user behavior like closing tabs or laptop lids.
 The general recommendation is to either run your own preload node or upload content explicitly to a pinning service for providing.